hisusqristos/yanimate/README.md

 And the other frames should be like the first one, but a little modified, so it can kinda move and look like an animation.

-`secondsLong` is a number, which means how long your array of frames is going to be animated. like 10. or 32. idfc, pass anything.
+`fps` means frames per second. the thing i forked didn't have it, so i added)) `duration` is how long you want you animation to be played (in seconds). it's optional, default value is 1.

 hope it's clear enough. will add an example file later, bye =))